siefkenj/IBLODEs/book/typst/modules/module3.typ

       ),
     )

-    From the plot in phase space, we can see the spiralling nature of solutions.
-Something that is much harder to see from the component graphs.
+    Even though the phase plot is hard to interpret due to the three-dimensional nature of the data, we can still  see the spiralling nature of solutions.
+Something that is much harder to see from the component graphs below.

     #align(
       center,